Skip to main content

 Cardiovascular (heart) medications, central nervous system (CNS) agents like sedatives or narcotic pain relievers, and the metabolic class such as diabetes medicines were the most commonly used drug classes used by current drinkers in the study.

-Blood pressure medicine and alcohol consumption is an interaction that should always be reviewed with a pharmacist, although many blood pressure meds and alcohol are safe to combine in moderation.
+Blood pressure medicine and alcohol consumption is an interaction that should always be reviewed with a pharmacist, although some blood pressure meds and alcohol are safe to combine in moderation.
 Alcohol and blood pressure medication drug interactions may be taken for granted leading to hypotension (low blood pressure) in some cases.
+Medicines like verapamil or propranolol may interact with alcohol.

-The combination of painkillers and alcohol is also of great concern, and should always be avoided, considering the U.S. opioid epidemic.
-The use of alcohol and pain medications like narcotics together can slow breathing and may be fatal.
+The combination of opioid painkillers and alcohol is also of great concern, and should always be avoided.
+The use of alcohol and pain medications like narcotics together can slow or stop breathing (respiratory depression) and may be deadly.
+Examples of common opioids include codeine, oxycodone, morphine, methadone, fentanyl, and hydrocodone.

 Related: Understanding Opioid (Narcotic) Pain Medications

-Drinking while taking steroids (corticosteroids, or anti-inflammatory medications like prednisone) often used for pain can lead to stomach bleeding and ulcers.
-NSAIDs like ibuprofen (Advil, Motrin) or naproxen (Aleve) and alcohol use can also cause stomach problems like ulcers.
+Drinking while taking steroids (corticosteroids, or anti-inflammatory medications like prednisone) often used for pain and inflammation can lead to stomach bleeding and ulcers.
+NSAIDs like ibuprofen (Advil, Motrin), naproxen (Aleve) and diclofenac mixed with alcohol use can also cause stomach problems like ulcers.

-The list of possible drug and alcohol interactions goes on, so being proactive in checking for interactions and discussing with your doctor or pharmacist is the best way to prevent harm.
+The list of possible drug and alcohol interactions is not complete.
+Checking for interactions and discussing them with your doctor or pharmacist is the best way to prevent harm.

 Why is it dangerous to mix alcohol with drugs?
 When mixing alcohol and medications, various side effects that might occur include: